 An iconic brand needs to tell a good story.
-Consumers must be clear on what makes your brand unique and you must tell a good story.
+Consumers must be clear on what makes a brand unique and you must tell a good story.

 No iconic brand is ever boring - it always makes consumers sit-up and take notice.
-This means marketers need to think about how they can create stories that are real and interesting: one's that will engage consumers.
+This means marketers need to think about how they can create stories that are real and interesting - stories that will engage consumers.

-If a brand has to spend inordinate amounts of money on marketing to be noticed, either it is a lousy brand or it is wasting its money on pedestrian marketing campaigns.
+If a brand has to spend inordinate amounts of money on marketing to be noticed, it is either a lousy brand - or it is wasting its money on pedestrian marketing campaigns.
 When you get exactly out of a campaign what you put into it, it is simply not good enough.

 This happens when we do not think deeply enough about our brand, what makes it different and how we can tell a story about it that will engage.
-Moreover, even if our brand is pedestrian - most consumers do not get excited about detergent, we still need to get "bang-for-our-buck."
+And even if our brand is pedestrian - most consumers do not get excited about detergent, we still need to get "bang-for-our-buck".
 Even normal brands can tell good stories - strong detergent brands are still very high quality products as they do work!

 Many years ago, TBWA Hunt Lascaris created a campaign to launch BMW three series power steering.
-It used a small white mouse running on a steering wheel: this powerful demonstration made the car (and agency) famous.
+It used a small white mouse running on a steering wheel: this was a simple truth packed in a powerful demonstration that made the car (and agency) famous.
 This kind of thinking does not just happen: someone put hard thought into it.
-It became one of the best stories ever to come out of South African marketing.

-Nevertheless, it also sold something that was real.
+It became one of the best stories ever to come out of SA marketing.
+But it also sold something that was real.